 By Rick Steves

 On the road, I get out of my comfort zone and meet people I'd never encounter at home.
 In Europe, I'm immersed in a place where people do things — and see things — differently.
-That's what distinguishes cultures, and it's what makes travel interesting.
+That's what distinguishes cultures, and it's what makes travel exhilarating.
 By being open to differences and staying flexible, I have a better time in Europe — and so will you.
 Be mentally braced for some surprises, good and bad.
 Much of the success of your trip will depend on the attitude you pack.

 Many of my readers' richest travel experiences were the result of seemingly terrible mishaps: the lost passport in Slovenia, having to find a doctor in Ireland, the blowout in Portugal, or the moped accident on Corfu.

 Ask questions.
-If you are too proud to ask questions, your trip will be dignified...but dull.
-Many tourists are too afraid or timid to ask questions.
-The meek may inherit the earth, but they make lousy travelers.
-Local sources are a wealth of information.
-People are happy to help a traveler.
+If you're too proud to ask questions, your dignity will stay nicely intact…until you hop the wrong train, order the dish you didn't want, or lead your travel partner in circles searching for that one gelato place.
+Many tourists are too timid to ask questions, even to prevent mistakes that can cost precious time and money.
+Local sources are a wealth of information — use them.
+Most people are happy to help a traveler.
 Hurdle the language barrier.
-Use a paper and pencil, charades, or whatever it takes to be understood.
+Use a paper and pencil, your phone, charades, or whatever it takes to be understood.
 Don't be afraid to butcher the language.

 Make yourself an extrovert, even if you're not.
+The meek may inherit the earth, but they make lousy travelers.
 Be a catalyst for adventure and excitement.
 Meet people.
-Make things happen or often they won't.
+Don't wait passively for cultural experiences — reach out and make them happen.
 The American casual-and-friendly social style is charming to Europeans who are raised to respect social formalities.
 While our slap-on-the-back friendliness can be overplayed and obnoxious, it can also be a great asset for the American interested in meeting Europeans.
 Consider that cultural trait a plus.
 Enjoy it.
 Take advantage of it.

-Europe is getting crowded, tense, seedy, polluted, industrialized, hamburgerized, and far from the everything-in-its-place, fairy-tale land so many travelers are seeking.
+This presents us with a sometimes painful dose of truth.
+Europe can be crowded, tense, seedy, polluted, industrialized, and, increasingly, hamburgerized.
 Hans Christian Andersen's statue has four-letter words scrawled across its base.
 Amsterdam's sex shops and McDonald's share the same streetlamp.
-In Paris, armies of Sudanese salesmen bait tourists with ivory bracelets and crocodile purses.
-Drunk punks do their best to repulse you as you climb to St. Patrick's grave in Ireland, and Greek ferryboats dump mountains of trash into their dying Aegean Sea.
-A 12-year-old boy in Denmark smokes a cigarette like he was born with it in his mouth, and a shoeshine man in Barcelona triple-charges you with a smile.
-Your must-see cathedral is covered with scaffolding, your must-visit museum is closed for restoration, and your favorite artist's masterpiece is out on loan — probably to the US.
+In Paris, armies of street vendors bait tourists with knock-off purses and light-up Eiffel Towers.
+Drunk punks do their best to repulse you as you climb to St. Patrick's grave in Ireland, and mountains of trash make their way into the Mediterranean Sea.
+A 12-year-old boy in Denmark smokes a cigarette like he was born with it in his mouth.
+On town squares, tattooed violinists play Vivaldi while statue-mime Napoleons jerk into action at the drop of a coin.

 If you can think positively, travel smartly, adapt well, and connect with the culture, you'll have a truly rich European trip.